-The amygdala is an area of the brain that controls our decision making and emotional responses.
-It´s tasks include fear processing and threat evaluation based on information from the eyes and ears.
-From what we have learned, a crocodile presents an extremely dangerous threat, and the amygdala instantly sends an emergency signal to hypothalamus.
-This area of the brain is like a command center that communicates with the rest of the body, and in an alarming situation activates the sympathetic nervous system.
+The amygdala is an area of the brain that controls our decision-making and emotional responses.
+Its tasks include the processing of fear and evaluation of the threat, all based on information conveyed to us by our senses, such as our eyes and ears.
+From what we have learned, a crocodile presents an extremely dangerous threat, causing the amygdala to instantly send an emergency signal to the hypothalamus.
+This area of the brain is like a command center that communicates with the rest of the body, activating the sympathetic nervous system in an alarming situation.

 The fight or flight response is activated by the sympathetic nervous system

-The sympathetic nervous system triggers the fight or flight response before we knowingly make any decision on how to act.
+The sympathetic nervous system triggers the fight-or-flight response before we consciously make any decision on how to act.
 Many things happen very fast.
-Firstly the hormone epinephrine (also known as adrenaline) and norepinephrine (also called noradrenaline) are released into our system.
-We notice the effects: rapid pulse and respiration increase oxygen intake for fast action.
+First the hormone epinephrine (also known as adrenaline) and norepinephrine (also called noradrenaline) are released into our system.
+We notice the effects: Rapid pulse and respiration increase oxygen intake for fast action.
 Blood pressure goes up and extra oxygen is sent to the brain, increasing alertness.
 Sight, hearing, and other senses become sharper.
-Blood sugar (glucose) and fats from energy stores are released into bloodstream to give us the extra power we need.
+Blood sugar (glucose) and fats from energy stores are released into the bloodstream to give us the extra power we need.

-The skin temperature goes up and sweating of palms makes the grip better – should we need to climb to a tree to flee.
-Digestion is slowed down – all our energy is now needed to stay alive.
+Skin temperature goes up and the increased sweat on the palms of our hands improves our grip– should we need to climb a tree to flee.
+Digestion is slowed down – all our energy is now conserved for staying alive.

-All these reactions are caused by very fast chemical processes in our body.
-Our preparedness for the fight is uncounscious, and we flee away from the crocodile without thinking.
+All these reactions are caused by some very fast chemical processes in our body.
+Our preparedness for the fight is automatic and we flee away from the crocodile without conscious cognitive processing.

-The term flight or flight was first named by M.D.
+The term fight or flight was first used by M.D.
 Walter B. Cannon in 1915.
-He studied in Harvard and continued to teach there at the department of psychology.
-Cannon became especially interested in laboratory animals´ physical reactions under pressure.
+He studied and taught at Harvard University department of psychology and specialized in the research of physical reactions of laboratory animals under pressure.

 Still in danger

-Let´s get back to the threat we were facing.
-If the crocodile we saw turns out to be a soft stuffed toy, we take deep breath and laugh out of relief.
+Let´s get back to the threat of coming face to face with a crocodile.
+If the crocodile we see turns out to be a soft stuffed toy, we take a deep breath and laugh out in relief.

-If however the threat is real and a fight is unavoidable, the hypothalamic–pituitary gland–adrenal cortex axis (HPA axis or HTPA axis) activates after the first surge of adrenaline subsidises.
+If, however, the threat is real and a fight is unavoidable, the hypothalamic-pituitary-adrenal axis (HPA axis or HTPA axis) is activated after the first surge of adrenaline subsides.
 The HPA axis keeps the sympathetic nervous system up and running as long as needed, until the fight is over.

-The adrenal cortex produces hormones that contribute to release of cortisol.
-Cortisol is a steroid hormone that has several functions, it for instance controls the blood sugar level during stress reaction.
-The hormonal effects caused by the adrenal cortex are called indirect stress responses as they work through blood flow.
-These effects take place within 20-30 seconds.
-Immediate stress responses described in the beginning of this article are induced by the sympathetic nervous system and visible in a few seconds.
+This adrenal cortex produces hormones that contribute to the release of cortisol.
+Cortisol is a steroid hormone that has several functions, including the controlling of the blood sugar level during stress reaction.
+The hormonal effects induced by the adrenal cortex are called indirect stress responses as they work through the bloodstream.
+The effects of these responses take place within 20-30 seconds.
+In contrast, the immediate stress responses described in the beginning of this article are induced by the sympathetic nervous system and visible in a few seconds.

-When the threat has been removed and the brain no longer perceives the environment risky, will the frontal cortex get an ‘alarm cancellation’ message.
-The sympathetic nervous system reactions dampen and the amygdala makes the parasympathetic nervous system return the body to its normal relaxed state.
-The fight or flight response is over.
+When the threat has been removed and the brain no longer perceives the environment as dangerous, the frontal cortex gets a message of ‘alarm cancelled’.
+The high levels of reaction by the sympathetic nervous system come down and the amygdala makes the parasympathetic nervous system return the body to its normal relaxed state.
+The fight-or-flight response is over.

 The body needs about 20 minutes to physically recover from an acute stress reaction.
-An adrenaline surge affects up to an hour.
-The release of hormones by the adrenal cortex started later and also lasts longer.
-The cortisol production in the body will seize as well when the danger is gone, and the balance between sympathetic and parasympathetic nervous system is gained.
+An adrenaline surge impacts our bodies up to an hour form reaction.
+The release of hormones by the adrenal cortex started later and thus also last longer.
+The production of cortisol will cease too once the danger has passed, and consequently the balance between the sympathetic and parasympathetic nervous systems is attained.

-The stress reaction can be kept on for a very long time.
-Human are built to face threats and fight for their lives, normally in rapidly escalating situations that are also quickly over.
+Our bodies can uphold a stress reaction for a very long time.
+Humans are built to face threats and fight for their lives, normally in rapidly escalating situations that are also over quickly.
 Activation and preparedness to attack are normal reactions, as well as excitement and joy of victory.

 Multitasking, taxes, interests, tormenting colleagues, lost phones and broken household appliances – these were non-existent in the early days of the human species.
-We can not discharge the surge of adrenaline, when our attacker is a phone bill.
+The problem is that we cannot turn off the surge of adrenaline when our attacker is a phone bill.